vjain0812/DATA602_FardinaAlam/HW0/README.md

 If you are completing the optional bonus task, you should also provide relevant screenshots at the end of the HW0 Assignment Notebook.

+REMEMBER: Each screenshot must clearly show your name and ID.
+You can add this information manually.

 #### Finally, Upload the Notebook: Rename the notebook "HW0 Assignment.ipynb" to "HW0 Assignment_DATA602_YourLastName.ipynb" and upload the completed .ipynb file to Gradescope.